 4120 CREDIT CARDS

 The Superintendent or his/her designee may obtain credit cards in order to facilitate any expenditure authorized by the Board, the Superintendent or his/her designee.
-Credit cards shall be issued in the name of the District, and the Superintendent or his/her designee shall establish procedures for credit card issuance, and usage, and internal controls as from time to time required.
-The Superintendent or his/her designee will assign use of credit cards based on administrative needs.
+Credit cards shall be issued in the name of the District, and the Superintendent or his/her designee shall establish procedures relative to credit card issuance, usage, accounting measures, and internal controls.
+The Superintendent or his/her designee will assign the use of credit cards based on administrative needs.

 The business office will be the repository for all credit cards of the District, excluding the building and grounds department.
 Credit cards need to be obtained from the business office and may be used for registrations for training, conferences or extra-curricular events, and for the required expenditures relative to these events.
 Such expenditures shall include travel, hotel, meals and other conference or event-type expenditures.
 The Director for each area of responsibility is required to review and pre-approve all credit card expenditures governed by this paragraph.